Bam92/html5-css3-course/readme.md

 Welcome!

-This is a quick html5/css3 training taught to trainees from different CS instutions @University of Kisangani, CS Dpt (www.unikis.ac.cd)
+This is a quick html5/css3 training taught to trainees from different CS instutions @University of Kisangani, CS Dpt (www.unikis.ac.cd).
+This repo will help my students to improve there skills since it'll contain my feed backs for there own works.
 You'll find usefull info about this training in this GitHub repo such as links, student's names, ect.

 Fell free to pull request if there is any issue